Authored by the expert who managed and guided the team behind the Democratic Republic of the Congo Property Pack

 Do banks lend to foreigners for homes in Congo-Kinshasa in 2026?

-The realistic loan-to-value range for foreign borrowers in Congo-Kinshasa is typically 50% to 70%, meaning you should expect to put down at least 30% to 50% of the purchase price as a down payment.
+A realistic loan-to-value range for foreign buyers in Congo-Kinshasa is often about 50% to 70%, which means many foreign borrowers should plan for a 30% to 50% down payment.

 You can also read our latest update about mortgage and interest rates in DR Congo.